w3f/polkadot-wiki/docs/learn/learn-guides-accounts-proxy.md

 but actively participate in the network with the weight of the tokens in that account.
 Proxies are allowed to perform a limited amount of actions related to specific [substrate pallets](https://docs.substrate.io/reference/frame-pallets/) on behalf of another account.
-The video below contains more information about using proxies.
+The videos below contain more information about using proxies.

 <div className="row">
   <div className="col text--center">